sheffieldhackspace/balancing-bot/kicadFiles/README.md

 1. Open pcb01.kicad_pcb with pcbnew
 2. Go to File -> File Plot
 3. Press the 'Plot' button and then press the 'Generate Drill Files' button
-4. Select Zeros Format:Keep zeros' and then press the 'Generate Drill File' button.
+4. Select 'Zeros Format:Keep zeros' and then press the 'Generate Drill File' button.